Perspective | Pro-Trump voices have Mark Zuckerberg’s ear. Is that why Facebook undermines liberal news sites?

-But Lindsay Schrupp says that it hasn’t worked out that way for her local-news operation.
-And she blames Facebook’s founder and CEO for hurting left-leaning organizations like hers while coddling right-wing figures like Jared Kushner and Ben Shapiro who have successfully cultivated him, according to recent Wall Street Journal reporting,
+But Lindsay Schrupp says that it hasn’t worked out that way for her local news operation.
+And she blames Facebook’s founder and CEO for hurting left-leaning organizations like hers while coddling right-wing figures like Jared Kushner and Ben Shapiro who have successfully cultivated him, according to recent Wall Street Journal reporting.

-“Mark Zuckerberg is putting his finger on the scale, and saying what is or isn’t news,” said Schrupp, the top editor of Courier Newsroom, which has started local-news sites in swing states — Michigan, Wisconsin, Arizona, Virginia, North Carolina, and Pennsylvania — with a progressive bent and funding from politically connected backers.
+“Mark Zuckerberg is putting his finger on the scale and saying what is or isn’t news,” said Schrupp, the top editor of Courier Newsroom, which has started local news sites in swing states — Michigan, Wisconsin, Arizona, Virginia, North Carolina and Pennsylvania — with a liberal bent and funding from politically connected backers.

 Facebook launches a charm offensive — and vows to pay (some) news organizations for their journalism